Join the Program

 There is a stage of Internal Alchemy that underlies everything else—a stage of restoration and preservation, without which the deeper processes of transformation cannot take place.

-It’s foundational rather than exotic, and it’s rarely named in the instruction many Taoist cultivators encounter today.
+It's foundational rather than exotic, and it is rarely named in the instruction that most Taoist cultivators encounter today.

-To understand why, we have to look at how these teachings were originally transmitted.
+To understand why, we need to look at how these teachings were originally transmitted.

 How It Was Lost

-In the classical internal alchemy texts of the Tang and Song dynasties, this foundation was assumed rather than explained.
-When a student came to a teacher, the teacher would ensure this ground was established before the student ever learned the advanced practices.
+In the classical Internal Alchemy texts, this foundation was assumed rather than explained.
+When a student came to a teacher, the teacher would ensure that this ground was established before the student ever learned the advanced practices.

-The texts they studied reflected this—written as handbooks for living lineages, in the symbolic language of their traditions—clear to those who had received the teaching, and unintelligible to those who had not.
+The texts they studied reflected this.
+They were written as handbooks for living lineages, in the symbolic language of their traditions—clear to those who had received the teaching and unintelligible to those who had not.

-As those texts were distributed more widely, the assumed knowledge didn’t travel with them.
+As these texts were distributed more widely, the assumed knowledge did not travel with them.
 What remained were the advanced stages of practice, while the foundation they depended on was left behind.

-In the Taoist alchemical tradition, this was understood: you cannot transform what has not first been developed.
-You need to prepare the ground for what is to take root.
+Within the teacher-student lineages, it was understood: you cannot transform what has not first been developed.
+You must prepare the ground for what is to take root.

 Building the Foundation

-The missing stage is known in the classical tradition as Zhuji (筑基)—Laying the Foundation.
+The missing stage is known in the classical tradition as Zhuji (筑基), often translated as Laying the Foundation.

 This is not a preliminary stage to move through quickly on the way to the real work.
-This is the real work—the ground on which everything else in Internal Alchemy depends.
+It is the real work—the ground on which everything else in Internal Alchemy depends.

 The Laying the Foundation stage of Internal Alchemy can be understood through the metaphor of cooking:

-The Taoist sage Zhang Sanfeng, after describing the entire process of alchemical transformation in great detail, followed that by saying: “But don't worry about all that, it will just happen on its own.”
+The Taoist sage Zhang Sanfeng, after describing the entire process of alchemical transformation in great detail, followed this by saying, “But don't worry about all that.
+It will just happen on its own.”
 He meant that once the conditions are established, the body knows what to do.
+Laying the Foundation is the work of creating those conditions so the deeper alchemical transformation can naturally occur.

 Understanding what is needed and having access to the guidance that makes it possible are two different things.

-What it requires is access to the style of teaching that was done through direct transmission in living lineages.
+What it requires is access to the style of teaching traditionally offered through direct transmission in living lineages.

-For most of its history, that guidance has been available only to a small number of dedicated students fortunate enough to find the right teacher at the right time.
+For most of its history, that guidance has been available only to a small number of dedicated students who were fortunate enough to find the right teacher at the right time.

-The Sanctuary of Tao was established to carry forward the lineage of Stuart Alve Olson—Da Shi Xiong (Chief Disciple) and “adopted son” of renowned Master T.T.
+The Sanctuary of Tao was established to carry forward the lineage of Stuart Alve Olson, Da Shi Xiong (Chief Disciple) and “adopted son” of the renowned Master T.T.
 Liang.

 So he created a program:

-Over 28 lectures, Stuart guides students through the process of establishing the internal conditions necessary for Internal Alchemy.
+Over the course of 28 lectures, Stuart guides students through the process of establishing the internal conditions necessary for Internal Alchemy:

-These 40 recorded talks make up the content of the program.
-Each month, students receive two talks on Laying the Foundation and one talk on a Major Text of Internal Alchemy, moving through the material gradually over the course of a year.
+The 40 recorded talks make up the core content of the program.
+Each month, students receive two talks on Laying the Foundation and one talk on the Major Texts of Internal Alchemy.

 Weekly Practice

-Participants also receive a free year of the Sanctuary of Tao Membership, including the weekly Sunday seated practice.
-These sessions will include embryonic breathing, cultivation of the Qi centers, and some of the other key methods of Laying the Foundation, practiced together each week.
+Participants also receive a free year of the Sanctuary of Tao Membership, including the weekly Sunday practice sessions.
+These include embryonic breathing, cultivation of the Qi centers, and other key methods for Laying the Foundation.

 The Purpose of the Program

-This program was built on Stuart's intention: that this material be worked through in community, with the guidance, structure, and accountability that makes the difference between studying Internal Alchemy and experiencing it.
+This program was built to provide the guidance, structure, and accountability that make the difference between studying Internal Alchemy and experiencing it.

-Over the course of the year, the group works through Stuart’s foundational teachings, with Patrick guiding the process in monthly and weekly live classes.
+Over the course of the year, the group works through Stuart’s foundational teachings, with Patrick guiding the process through monthly classes and weekly practice sessions.
 As Patrick describes it:

-“We will spend a year learning and practicing together, so that over time our Jing becomes replenished, our Lower Cauldron stable, and our fire regulated.
-So that when we speak about the later stages of Internal Alchemy, it won’t be empty words or imagination.
+“We will spend a year practicing together, so that over time our Jing will be replenished, our Lower Cauldron stable, and our fire regulated—so when we speak about the later stages of Internal Alchemy, it won’t be empty words or imagination.
 It can actually happen.” —Patrick

 Each month, students receive:

-- Two of Stuart’s recorded teachings on Laying the Foundation for Internal Alchemy
+• Two recorded teachings from Stuart on Laying the Foundation for Internal Alchemy

-Private lessons with Patrick are available for those who would like more direct personal guidance—either as needed, or on a regular monthly schedule for the year.
+Private lessons with Patrick are available for those who would like more direct, personal guidance.
+You may sign up for individual sessions when you'd like additional support, or purchase a package of regular monthly sessions for the year.

 Recorded Modules

-28 talks given by Stuart Alve Olson on Laying the Foundation and 12 on the major Internal Alchemy Texts.
+28 talks on Laying the Foundation and 12 talks on the Major Internal Alchemy Texts, given by Stuart Alve Olson.

 Group Lessons

-Monthly group sessions for clarity and guidance, and weekly practice sessions for integration.
+Monthly group classes for clarity and guidance, and weekly practice sessions for integration.

 Private Meetings

-Optional sessions with Patrick Gross, available by separate enrollment as single sessions or ongoing support.
+Optional meetings with Patrick Gross, available by separate enrollment—single sessions or monthly sessions for the year.

 What Past Participants Say: